 Years later while halfheartedly completing my bachelor in Global Studies at the University in Santa Barbara, I happened to take adult education classes in jewelry making.
 The additional chance encounter with Gregore Morin, a world class jewelry artist, lead to a part time apprenticeship.

 After completing my bachelor degree in 2010, I moved to Germany, began the German apprenticeship program and became a certified Goldsmith in 2014.
-I work at Goldschmiede Backhaus in Erfurt.
+In 2016 I began working at Goldschmiede Backhaus

 Like a lot of people, I took ballroom classes in high school and college.
 While I enjoyed dancing in general, I was distracted by the variety of dances and thought it would be better to concentrate on one.
 So in 2008, I decided to take an Argentine tango class and got more interested in it.
 A few months later I met the woman who would become my wife and tango teacher.
 We now dance and teach together in Erfurt as well as around Germany and in the US on occasion.